Estimates of loss function concentration in noisy parametrized quantum circuits: General quantum channels

-where each layer is composed of a unitary part $\mathcal{U}_{\theta_l}$ and an arbitrary quantum channel $\mathcal{E}_l$.
-Such a channel will be deemed strictly-contractive if its induced Schatten 1-norm $\|\mathcal{E}_l\|$ is strictly less than unity, $\|\mathcal{E}_l\|<1$, and contractive otherwise, i.e. $\|\mathcal{E}_l\|=1$.
-In particular, a unitary channel is a special case of contractive channel, preserving all Schatten norms in its whole domain.
-We refer to \cref{app:norm_definitions} for more details.\\ If we denote by $\BH$ the space of bounded operators acting on $\mathcal{H}$, both such components can be regarded as linear, completely positive functions mapping $\BH$ to itself.
-It is worth noting that the subdivision of $\mathcal{H}$ into local subsystems induces also a partition of $\BH$.
+To accurately characterize the effects of general noise maps, it is essential to first analyze the structural transformations induced on the computational space by the unitary layers.
+In particular, it worth noticing that the subdivision of $\mathcal{H}$ into local subsystems induces also a partition of $\BH$.
 More specifically, if we denote by $\kappa \in \{0,1\}^M$ a binary string of length $M$, we can split $\BH$ into \emph{local} subspaces $\BHk \subset \BH$, each spanned by the \emph{traceless} operators acting non trivially on $\mathcal{H}_m$ if and only if $\kappa_m=1$.
 Indeed, we can partition the whole space as